National Language Service Corps

 How did the NLSC begin?

-In 2003, Congress tasked the Defense Language and National Security Education Office (DLNSEO), then known as the National Security Education Program (NSEP), with exploring the feasibility of establishing an organization of Americans with skills in critical languages that would serve in times of emergency or national need.
-NSEP prepared a feasibility study and follow-up planning that led to Congressional action in 2006.
+In 2003, Congress tasked the Defense Language and National Security Education Office (DLNSEO), with exploring the feasibility of establishing an organization of Americans with skills in critical languages that would serve in times of emergency or national need.
 In the 2007 National Defense Authorization Act, the U.S. Congress included language directing the Secretary of Defense to initiate a pilot program that established a Civilian Linguist Reserve Corps.
 The government has since renamed that organization as the National Language Service Corps (NLSC).

 Interested in Membership?

 If you are multilingual, then the NLSC is looking for individuals like you.